95ep/AutoDrone/README.md

 After collecting enough interactions for an epoch, a training loss is calculated in the style of PPO using the data in the buffer and the parameters of the neural network agent are updated using stochastic gradient descent.

+*manual_experience_collection.py* can be used to collect data by controlling the UAV using the keyboard, potentially speeding up the training process by providing data that better shows an efficient policy.

 ## Main

 The main script sets up everything that is needed to train or evaluate an agent in some RL environment that is supported